riya751885/Realtime-Code-Editor/README.md

-# AI-Powered Chat Application 🤖💬

-**Chat with AI in real-time** using Gemini API, built with modern technologies like React and Vite.
-Seamless, fast, and easy-to-deploy chat experience for developers and end-users.
+# 💻 Real-Time Code Editor ⚡🧠

+**Collaborate and code in real-time** with a live multi-user code editor.
+Built using React and Vite, this app provides a smooth and fast collaborative coding experience—perfect for teams, interviews, and learning.

 ---

 ## 🖼️ Screenshots

-### Home Page
+### Landing Page
 ![Screenshot 2025-06-26 122605](https://github.com/user-attachments/assets/2d8192a7-717a-431e-95f7-311a70050613)

-### AI Chat Window
+### Live Code Editor
 ![Screenshot 2025-06-26 122720](https://github.com/user-attachments/assets/aaa8ecf1-afc1-48a3-af24-7cfe17d43c55)
 ---

 ## ✨ Highlights

-✅ Real-time AI-Powered Chat with Gemini API
+✅ Real-time Collaborative Editing with WebSockets
+✅ Syntax Highlighting for Multiple Languages
-✅ Responsive UI with modern design
+✅ Responsive and Clean UI
 ✅ Fast Build & Development using Vite
-✅ Optimized Production Ready Code
 ✅ Hot Module Replacement for smooth developer experience
 ✅ Easy Deployment on platforms like **Vercel**

 ---